superpandas-ai/superpandas/docs/source/index.rst

 Welcome to SuperPandas's documentation!
 ========================================

-SuperPandas is a lightweight Python package that extends the well known Pandas library with functionality for AI-powered data analytics.
-It is a barebones wrapper using Pandas Dataframe `accessors <https://pandas.pydata.org/docs/development/extending.html>`_ feature to add namespace 'super' which adds metadata and methods to dataframes for use with LLMs.
+SuperPandas is a lightweight Python package that enhances the popular Pandas library with AI-powered data analytics capabilities.
+It introduces a minimalistic wrapper using Pandas DataFrame `accessors <https://pandas.pydata.org/docs/development/extending.html>`_ to add a custom super namespace, enabling metadata integration and specialized methods designed for seamless interaction with large language models (LLMs).

 Key Goals:
 -----------
-* **Enhanced DataFrame with Metadata**: Add rich metadata support, automatically generate metadata, support multiple LLM providers, infer column types, generate schemas, and enable serialization.
+* **Enhanced DataFrame with Metadata**: Add rich metadata support to facilitate LLM-based data analytics, including dataframe name, description, column types, column descriptions and schema templates.
+Support of automatically inferring metadata from the dataframe.
-* **Drop-in replacement for Pandas DataFrames**: Use SuperPandas as a lightweight wrapper without changing existing code.
+* **Drop-in replacement for Pandas DataFrames**: SuperPandas can be used as a drop-in replacement for Pandas DataFrames without changing existing code.
 * **Templated Prompt Generation**: Easily store and use templates for system and user prompts.
+This allows for easy reuse of prompts and for creating custom prompts for specific use cases.
+* **Multiple LLM Providers**: Support multiple LLM providers like OpenAI, Anthropic, Google, and more.
+This allows for easy integration with different LLM providers and models.
+* **MIT License**: SuperPandas is released under the MIT License, allowing for free use and modification.

 .. toctree::
    :maxdepth: 2